THUMMIMSKPANAH/FastApps/docs/01-INTRO.md

 ## Philosophy

-> "You should only write the code that's unique to your widget.
-Everything else should be automatic."

-That's FastApps.
+> **"You should write your widget logic and UI, not MCP boilerplate."**

+FastApps is an abstraction layer over the Apps SDK.
+It handles all the protocol complexity so you can focus on building great widgets.

+---

+**Ready to get started?** → [Quick Start Guide](./QUICKSTART.md)